Chris Barnabei, Charles Thompson, Margaret Folkemer, her parents Stephen and Beth Folkemer, and Chuck Krepley are the musicians in Dearest Home.

 Our audience really enjoyed participating in the singing.… We applaud you for your attention to historical detail, your excellent musicianship, and your interaction with the audience….
 Your concert was a real gift to our church and the community.

-Dearest Home’s music is featured in an installation of Gettysburg’s new Seminary Ridge Museum (Civil War, “Faith and Freedom”).
-Since forming in 2011, Dearest Home has played and offered workshops for venues including; the Grand Opening of the Seminary Ridge Museum, Gettysburg 150th Civil War Events, Greenwood Furnace Folk Gathering, Common Ground on Seminary Ridge, Songs and Stories of a Civil War Hospital, Heart of the Arts Festival, Appalachian Studies Association Conference, Music, Gettysburg!, Waterford Fair, St. Michael’s Soiree, Seminary Ridge Civil War Symposium, Gettysburg College Library, the Midtown Scholar, Hauser Estate Winery, The Occupation of Mechanicsburg/Skirmish at Sporting Hill, and other concert series in MD, NY, PA and VA.
+Dearest Home was recently featured on WITF Radio’s Center Stage.
+Their music is the background for an installation at Gettysburg’s new Seminary Ridge Museum (“Faith and Freedom”).
+Since forming in 2011, Dearest Home has played and offered workshops for venues including; the Grand Opening of the Seminary Ridge Museum, Gettysburg 150th Civil War Events, Greenwood Furnace Folk Gathering, Appalachian Studies Association Conference, Common Ground on Seminary Ridge, Songs and Stories of a Civil War Hospital, Heart of the Arts Festival, Music, Gettysburg!, Waterford Fair, St. Michael’s Soiree, Seminary Ridge Civil War Symposium, Gettysburg College Library, the Midtown Scholar, Hauser Estate Winery, The Occupation of Mechanicsburg, and other concert series in MD, NY, PA and VA.
 Visit them at www.reverbnation.com/dearesthome, and www.dearesthome.com, as well as on Facebook, to listen to music, view more information and sign up for updates.
 They are available for concerts, festivals historical events, reenactments, dances, workshops, weddings, conferences, libraries, schools, restaurants, retirement villages and other venues.
-Their CD, Dearest Home, is available by mail through contacting email@example.com or visiting www.cdbaby.com/cd/dearesthome.
-Downloads on iTunes will begin by Nov.
-6, 2013.
+Their CD, Dearest Home, is available by mail through contacting firstname.lastname@example.org or visiting www.cdbaby.com/cd/dearesthome, www.itunes.com, www.amazon.com or www.emusic.com.